Krisnaaassss/Krisnaaassss/README.md

-<h2 align="center">Hi 👋!
+<h2 align="left">Hi 👋!
 My name is Krisna and I am highly motivated in leadership, teamwork, and have a strong initiative to seek new challenges.
 I enjoy learning new things and never give up when facing difficulties.
 My expertise lies in Mobile Development and Front-End Development</h2>

 ###

-<h4 align="center">My Portfolio Website: <a href="https://krisnaluciano.vercel.app" target="_blank">krisnaluciano.vercel.app</a></h4>
+<h4 align="left">My Portfolio Website: krisnaluciano.vercel.app</h4>

 ###